Origin-destination analysis looks at how traffic flows between different areas. Each area can be both an origin and a destination.

 Similar to the Trend analytics, the first time you open this page, it will load with a number of default settings:

-It focuses on the last day and the day before in the data set.
+It focuses on the last day in the data set.

 It selects 3 areas or less from your drawing layers and uploaded GeoJSON shapes.

 When analyzing two periods (you can do so by clicking on 2 PERIODS), the analysis for the first day is shown in the first matrix, the analysis for the second in the second, and the third matrix shows the difference.

 Let’s look in more detail what the origin-destination analysis can teach us.
 For this, let’s focus on the two areas we have been working with: Our own created